 What is a targeted medication review?

-Members should dispose of unneeded medications as soon as possible.
-They can do so through a local safe disposal program or for some medications, at home.
-Here are some options:
+Members should dispose unneeded medications as soon as possible.
+They can discard unneeded medications through a local safe disposal program or at home for some medications.

-Safe at-home medication disposal: People can safely dispose of many medications through the trash or by flushing them down the toilet.
-For safe disposal in the trash:
+- Safe at-home medication disposal People can safely dispose of many medications through the trash or by flushing them down the toilet.
+Visit the following website first to learn what medications are safe to dispose of at home: https://www.hhs.gov/opioids/prevention/safely-dispose-drugs/index.html

 - Remove medication labels to protect personal information